 August 26, 2012

 The race wasn’t run the following year in 2013 and then Chula Vista Sunrise Rotary and Chula Vista Sunset Rotary took over the organization for the 2014 race.
-Tom Calhoun was the race organizer in 2014, in 2015 the race organizers were Carole Eklund and Trish Rogers.
-Trish Rogers organized the 2016 race.
-Trish Rogers and Dave Rossi organized the 2017 race.
+Tom Calhoun was the race organizer in 2014.
+In 2015 the race organizers were Carole Eklund and Trish Rogers.
+Trish Rogers organized the 2016 race with volunteers from Chula Vista Sunrise Rotary and Chula Vista Sunset Rotary and the Police Athletic League.
+Trish Rogers and Dave Rossi organized the 2017 race with volunteers from the Chula Vista Sunrise Rotary.
 Bob Lechner and John Pethick are Technical Directors.